Fungichi/Chrobit/README.md

 To change this setting you can use the left and right arrow keys.

-To switch to another setting you can use the up and down arrow.
+To switch to another setting you can use the up and down arrow keys.

 Settings get automatically saved.
 To see the changes press 'c'

-## How to install:
-Under construction